Quick Fix: 6 Options to Retrieve Your Lost EIN Number

 5. Reach Out to the Service that Filed Your EIN

-If you used an online service or an accountant to file your EIN, they usually store a copy of both the original SS-4 application and the EIN confirmation letter received from the IRS.
-They should be able to provide you with a copy of the EIN.
+Your online service provider or accountant can provide with a copy of the EIN since they usually store a copy of both the original SS-4 application and the EIN confirmation letter received from the IRS.

 6. Call the IRS